greenporsche/miRcore/module-3-seq/README.md

 - Receiving personal data: students receive their own FASTQ files
   - Data was generated from actual saliva or blood samples provided by the students prior to camp
   - Each student has unique data representing their individual genome
-  - Emphasis on data privacy: "sequencing your genome without sharing with anybody else"
+  - Emphasis on data privacy: students process their own genome without sharing it with anyone else

 *Key Concepts Introduced:*
 - Whole-exome sequencing as a targeted approach